 I “deep clean” my house three to four times a year (before holidays and parties), which includes cleaning the walls, dusting the baseboards, ceiling fans, light fixtures, etc. While deep cleaning isn’t part of my regular speed cleaning routine, it helps to keep the house looking fresh.

-I speak from experience by advising you to clean from the top down. 😉 Since I’m 5’2″, I normally recruit my husband to clean the light fixtures (and after knocking over the Christmas tree trying to fix the lights this year, I fully intend to continue recruiting him for anything high in our house).
-One year, he cleaned the light fixtures, which made a mess on my freshly scrubbed floor.
+I speak from experience by advising you to clean from the top down. 😉 Since I’m 5’2″, I normally recruit my husband to clean the light fixtures, but one year, he cleaned the light fixtures over my freshly scrubbed floor.
 It was not a happy moment.

 To avoid scrambling at the last minute, I usually start deep cleaning one to two weeks in advance of any parties or events (and I often use these events as the perfect opportunity to whip my house into shape).
 I start by cleaning the ceilings, light fixtures, and ceiling fans, then move on to clean the walls, then windows, appliances, and finally baseboards.
 Every day I tackle a project or two so that I’m not totally overwhelmed.